mindscan-de/BrightFlux/README.md

 * indexing data frames column wise for future search operations

+Search Engine Support for multiple search engines
+* add links and options to use a code search engine and log search engine for the messages
+  * did we see that message more often, but we never thought about it before
+  * since what version of the system we see that message
+  * where does this message come from in the code and annotate this message with a software component / swim-lane

+Unsorted Ideas
 * transform logs from one system (source) to the other - e.g. recovery mode if one of the systems stopped logging but the other system was receiving the logs as well and logged them
   * reconstruct logs
 * identify same events for different log sources (e.g. in case they are connected) and correlate logs to each other using very different log formats.

+More unsorted Ideas
 * some dictionary or knowledge base articles for certain messages to provide context

-* add links and options to use a code search engine and log search engine for the messages
-  * did we see that message more often, but we never thought about it before
-  * since what version of the system we see that message
-  * where does this message come from in the code and annotate this message with a software component / swim-lane
+* some kind of glossary for the hard coded values in e.g. for 'HXX' traces, what the values in this columns mean... (requires data frame views and also join operations, over different data frames)